-3. When you look at the foolish ones, It is not that they do not have extra oil.
+When you look at the foolish ones, It is not that they do not have extra oil.
 Many people talk of extra oil but the answer is no. Read critically, the gospel says categorically that the foolish ones do not have any oil.
 They are part of the wedding procession but eventually, they did not make it to the banquet.

-That we go to church and belong to thousands of organisations is not a guarantee that we are already citizens of heaven.
+That we go to church and belong to thousands of organizations is not a guarantee that we are already citizens of heaven.
 That you are a singer in one church, chairman and president of fathers and mothers organization is not an automatic ticket to heaven.
 We need to put our oil.
 This calls for an intimate life with God.
 We need to seek God with all our heart, soul, mind and body.

 Many times we live presuming that God understands our weaknesses.
 That God will have mercy or that He will know how we have served Him and how we have been a church member for many years.
 Sometimes we will say ‘well He knows I am not strong’.

 Many assume that the second coming of Jesus may not take place again since He has delayed His coming.
 When we live a life of presumption, life will surely take us unawares.

 1.Everything that has a beginning point must have an endpoint.
 It is only a foolish person that thinks life stops only at the beginning.
 We are ultimately born to die.
 Once we are living, the end will surely come.
 This end will surely take everyone unawares.
 If we like, let us build a skyscraper thinking we will inhabit the whole earth.
 No one will live in this world forever and ever.
 Let us always be ready.

 While we live, let us not forget to prepare for the unforeseen.
-This shows how wise we are, knowing fully that anything can happen at any time.
+This shows us how wise we are, knowing fully that anything can happen at any time.
 Let us Be ready every minute and every hour.
 Tomorrow is always pregnant.

 2. The readings of today which we later see clearly in the second reading is that we must live like those who have hope.
 Despite the problems of the times, we have to continue keeping the faith, burning our good work.
 For surely there is a reward for all who can endure to the end.
 To be vigilant is the key.